jengstro/stelligent_project/README.md

 output=text
 ```

-Note: Terraform doesn't currently support aws cli profiles.
-You can read about what they support here...  https://www.terraform.io/docs/providers/aws/

 ## Quickstart

 This is the fastest way to a running web app.
 This script will create an AMI and launch the app cluster.